urbancamo/urbancamo.github.io/adif-processor/qsl-labels/qsl-labels.md

 An example QSL label output file is:

 ![QSL Labels Sample](../images/qsl-labels.png)

+QSL labels are generated for any station that has bureau mentioned in their QSL information and are not in the exclusion list.

 When this is loaded into Word is should look like this: